Immerse yourself in the beautiful classical dance form of kathak with acclaimed dancer, choreographer & teacher Jin Won.

 Natya or the story-telling aspect of kathak is taught through vandana, thumris, and bhajans.
 In addition to traditional stories from Indian culture, stories from American culture are also interpreted through kathak to make the dance form more accessible.

 Throughout our kathak classes, a strong emphasis is placed on understanding the body through movement, with a focus on body alignment and posture.

 As with training in any other classical dance form, learning kathak instills discipline and focus.

 While becoming a professional kathak dancer takes years of training, similar to ballet, basic to intermediate training in kathak is considered a major asset for all dancers, especially those interested in Bollywood dance.

-Kathak classes in New York City and Hoboken / Jersey City will begin in September 2014.
+Kathak classes in Hoboken / Jersey City on Thursdays.